DGS-Dead-Gnome-Society/ServiceX/README.md

 ## Features that will not be supported and why
 First of all, why add extra features if they really aren't necessary for our needs?
 Lets try to keep to the KISS (Keep It Simple Stupid) approach.
 * ***SSL and IPv6 support:*** ServiceX has been designed to provide services tailored to the culture and needs of the DGS IRC network and connect via 127.0.0.1
-* ***Multithreading:*** We are a small IRC network so ServiceX won't be receiving much traffic, there are no featured proposed at current that require multiple tasks to run concurrently
+* ***Multithreading:*** We are a small IRC network so ServiceX won't be receiving much traffic, there are no features proposed at present that require multiple tasks to run concurrently
 * ***Multi-network support:*** This should be obvious